rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 fitting problem (NLLS) on our hand.
 The [Gauss-Newton method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm)
 is perhaps the ideal choice for its solution.
 But we will instead go down an easier route of implementing a simple Gradient Descent fitting algorithm.
-I may later add a section on Gauss-Newton fitting procedure.

 The Gradient Descent is implemented in the standard way.
 We discretize $$e^{-x^2}$$ using $$N$$ points on the
-$X$-axis.
+$x$-axis.
 At each point $$x_i$$, we compute the squared residual between the actual function value and the estimated function value.
-In other words, the squared residual is simply the squared difference between the LHS and the RHS of equation $$\eqref{eq:fm}$$.
 Finally we sum up all $$N$$ residuals to obtain the total loss function.

 We will keep the presentation general by retaining $$f_m(x)$$ for the $m$th component function and use specific forms of $f_m(x)$ only when we need the final formulas.